S-Jyothika/AI-Final-Project/README.md

     - [S-Jyothika](https://github.com/S-Jyothika)

 ## License
-This project was developed as part of the **AI Minor Project** coursework for educational purposes.
+This project was developed as part of the **AI Final Project** coursework for educational purposes.